HAPPINESS IN PURSUIT

 - Negative Emotion

-- Health: This domain centralizes the physical and mental health of an individual.
-It aims to understand the factors that enables an individual to live a stress free, quality healthy life.
-It also tried to address the problems that obstructs an individual from attaining healthy mind and body.
+- Health: This domain of Gross National Happiness centralizes the physical and mental health of an individual.
+It aims to understand the factors that enable an individual to live a stress-free, quality healthy life.
+It also tried to address the problems that obstruct an individual from attaining a healthy mind and body.

 - Self-reported health status